OpenSociocracy/documentation-website/docs/index.md

 hero:
   name: "OpenSociocracy"
   text: "A pragmatic approach to sociocracy"
-  tagline: "Using sociocracy to create sociocracy tools"
+  tagline: "A cooperative effort using sociocracy to create sociocracy tools"
   actions:

     - theme: brand